William Wallace Allison Burn: First World War

+Mesopotamian campaign

 Shortly afterwards, the Dominions of the British Empire received a request from India for pilots for service in the Mesopotamian campaign against the Ottoman Empire.
 As Burn was a qualified pilot, he was seconded to the Royal Flying Corps as a flying officer and attached to the Indian Expeditionary Force (IEF) fighting in Mesopotamia.
 He was posted to the Mesopotamian Half Flight, largely made up of Australians from the Australian Flying Corps under the command of Captain Henry Petre.
 Based at Basra, the Flight's initial complement were Maurice Farman MF.11 Shorthorn and Maurice Farman Longhorn aircraft, later joined by Caudron G.3 aircraft.
 All had been found to be unsuitable for use on the Western Front due to their poor performance.

 As its aircraft were unarmed, the role of the Half Flight was to conduct reconnaissance missions, supporting the advance of the IEF's 6th Division up the Tigris by gathering information of the movements and dispositions of the Ottoman forces.
 The Ottomans had no aircraft in the region so there was little danger from this quarter, but the Half Flight's aircraft were under-powered and unreliable.
 If they were forced to land for mechanical reasons, there was no guarantee that the local Arabs would be welcoming.

 Burn's flights were as an observer; his first, on 31 May 1915, was to Amara on the Tigris, a key objective for the 6th Division.
 Further flights were made on 2 June and it was noted that there was little activity in Amara.
 When this was reported back, a small force from the 6th Division was sent forward and they secured the town.
 Burn was the observer on a subsequent flight to Kut, mapping out a route through an uncharted part of the Tigris region.
 When the direction of the campaign switched to the Euphrates, the Half Flight conducted reconnaissance flights to identify potential sites for amphibious landings by the Allies.
 By now the Flight were overstretched with some aircraft affected by mechanical issues.